Stillah/Jobs_visualization/README.md

 All job postings were collected from hh.ru with region set to Russia, Belarus, and Kazakhstan

 For identification of required skills gemini was used.
 The site already provides required skills box, but absolute majority of vacancies don't use it.
-And those who do often have it incomplete or inaccurate.
+And those that do often have it incomplete or inaccurate.

 Most jobs also don't provide salary range, so only ones that do were considered for salary charts.